zbynekdrlik/obs-yt-player/README.md

 6. Switch to your scene to begin random playback
 7. Click "⏹ Stop Playback" to manually stop playback
 8. Switch away from scene to automatically stop playback

+## Scene Transitions

+The script properly handles OBS scene transitions:
+- **Transitioning TO the scene**: Video starts playing immediately as the transition begins
+- **Transitioning FROM the scene**: Video continues playing until the transition completes
+- Works with any transition duration (tested up to 5+ seconds)
+- Supports both regular mode and Studio Mode (preview/program)

 ## Multi-Instance Setup